gradio-app/gradio/guides/getting_started.md

 ## Quickstart

-**Prerequisite**: Gradio requires Python 3.7+, that's it!
+**Prerequisite**: Gradio requires Python 3.7 or above, that's it!

 ### Introduction

-Gradio is a Python library that allows you to quickly build machine learning demos, data science dashboards, or other kinds of web apps, **entirely in Python**.
+Gradio allows you to easily build machine learning demos, data science dashboards, or other kinds of web apps, **entirely in Python**.
 These web apps can be launched from wherever you use Python (jupyter notebooks, colab notebooks, Python terminal, etc.) and shared with anyone instantly using Gradio's auto-generated share links.

 To offer both simplicity and more powerful and flexible control for advanced web apps, Gradio offers two different APIs to users: